leonardopangaio/git4nondev/README.md

 |-------------|------------|
 |![Before Rebase](./Attachments/before_rebase.png)|![After Rebase](./Attachments/after_rebase.png)|

-It can be done for both sides, other branchs -> main/master or main/master -> other branches.
+It can be done for both sides, other branches -> main/master or main/master -> other branches.

 ![Difference Between Merge and Rebase](./Attachments/difference_merge_rebase.png)

-Another way to understand the difference between then is to think that `git commit` will preserv all the history and order of the commits, and the `git rebase` will make a linear history of all commits.
+Another way to understand the difference between then is to think that `git commit` will preserve all the history and order of the commits, and the `git rebase` will make a linear history of all commits.

 > :memo: **Note:** The conflict handle is similar than the merge method.
 Can be used `git rebase --abort` to cancel the rebase or used `git rebase --continue` to try again after the conflicts were fixed.

 ---
 ## 11. Tags

 They are just like labels to the commits, to make easier to find some commits.
-Usualy used to identify the specific commits that will be deployed or it's in homologation fase.
+Usually used to identify the specific commits that will be deployed or it's in homologation fase.

-The tags are differente of branches, because branches are mutable, and tags are not.
+The tags are different of branches, because branches are mutable, and tags are not.

 There are two types of tag, `lightweight` and `annotated`.
 Here is the [official description](https://git-scm.com/docs/git-tag) of then:

 > "Tag objects [...] are called "annotated" tags; they contain a creation date, the tagger name and e-mail, a tagging message, and an optional GnuPG signature.
 Whereas a "lightweight" tag is simply a name for an object (usually a commit object)."

-Usualy the lightweight tags are used to simple mark a specific commit, and the annotated tags are used to identify a specific version.
+Usually the lightweight tags are used to simple mark a specific commit, and the annotated tags are used to identify a specific version.

 To add a lightweight tag, the command line is `git tag "TagName"`, and to remove, from local repository the command line is `git tag -d "TagName"`, and the command line to remove a tag from remote repository is `git push origin --delete "TagName"`.